mccurdyc/genre-matcher/README.md

 # genre-matcher

-An uncomplete trivial genre matcher for matching genres to books.
+An incomplete trivial genre matcher for matching genres to books.

 ## (ATTENTION: This tool is not complete)